aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 }
 ```

-With this mechanism, we only have to actively maintain the latest version of the `<PackageDocs>` component.
+This way, we only have to actively maintain the latest version of the `<PackageDocs>` component.

+By implementing the above mechanism, we can freely push changes to both front-end and backend, letting each of them deploy in its own independant cadence.

 #### Website Analytics